hihihippp/scottsievert.github.io/src/source/_posts/2014-07-31-common-mathematical-misconceptions.markdown

 [nonlinear parital differential equations][npde] that solve important problems.[^head]

-[^head]:And these problems are wayyy over my head.
+[^head]:And these problems are wayyy over my head

 [^mat_comp]:And matrix completion handles when $A$ isn't known.
-This is analgous to finding an unknown scalar function.
+This is analgous to finding an unknown scalar function

 This is why simulation is such a big deal.
 No closed form solution can be found meaning that you have to find a solution numerically.
 Supercomputers don't